 Later, when he woke up, we fed him, and he never left.

 He got along great with the rest of the pack, humans, and canines.

 We like to think that he adopted us.

 We’ve only had a single Rottie, so my experience stems from that.
 We had a friend down the road who used to walk hers past our house daily, so I had the chance to talk with her about “Axle” on occasion, and our experiences were similar.

 The first thing to consider is what the sight of a Rottweiler does to a potential intruder.

-I’m always of the mindset that an intruder chooses the path of least resistance and a house with a Rottweiler is not that.
-There’s a house down the road or around the corner or in a different neighborhood that does not have a Rottweiler so it’s an easier target.
+I’m always of the mindset that an intruder chooses the path of least resistance, and a house with a Rottweiler is not that.
+There’s a house down the road, around the corner, or in a different neighborhood that does not have a Rottweiler, so it’s an easier target.

-Aside from looking the part, Cody was also quite alert and would let us know when anybody came around.
+Besides looking the part, Cody was alert and would let us know when anybody came around.

-It didn’t always help our visitors however, as they saw him as a Rottweiler so were usually a bit anxious until Cody sat in their lap or curled up at their feet.
+However, it didn’t always help our visitors as they saw him as a Rottweiler, so they were usually anxious until Cody sat in their lap or curled up at their feet.